Processing Amplicon Long Read Data#

 # Loop over each file path in the 'retrieved' list

-for file_path in retrieved:
+for file_path in data_files:

 # Read the file into a DataFrame